bbauska/W3Cx-1of5-CSS.0x/README.md

     -   Use semantic markup, ie., \"classes for meaning, not for show\".\
         The following article is helpful to understand this concept: [Meaningful CSS: Style Like You Mean It](https://alistapart.com/article/meaningful-css-style-like-you-mean-it/) (Tim Baxter, May 2016 - A list apart).
 It is also fully described in the [HTML5&CSS Fundamentals course](https://www.edx.org/course/html5-and-css-fundamentals).

-    -   Use \<table\> for tabular data: don\'t use tables for layout, but if your content is tabular like a catalog, a calendar, or a price list, then the table element is the correct markup.
+    -   Use \<table\> for tabular data: don&#39;t use tables for layout, but if your content is tabular like a catalog, a calendar, or a price list, then the table element is the correct markup.

 -   **Linearized logical source order\
     **The order of the HTML content should make sense even without the CSS.\